felipecacique/FinancialAssetPortfolioBacktester/README.md

 ## Project Overview

-- **Backtesting Engine:** The application leverages a provided dataset (date, asset, price, EBIT/EV, ROE) to create and manage portfolios.
+- **Backtesting Engine:** The application leverages a provided dataset (date, asset, price, EBIT/EV, ROIC) to create and manage portfolios.
 It calculates rankings using the fundamental indicators and selects the top assets to form a portfolio.

 - **Web Scraping:** A web scraping module fetches data from the [Fundamentus](https://www.fundamentus.com.br/resultado.php) website daily.
 This data is used to generate a ranking of assets, which aids in portfolio creation.